Vshnv/Resource-Buffer-Arrays/README.md

 ### Java
  - Arrays in Java are generally allocated on the heap and therefore can be categorized under dynamically allocated arrays.
- - Altho in some cases the Just-In-Time (JIT) compiler optimizes certain array allocations onto the stack by [Escape Analysis](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/performance-enhancements-7.html#escapeAnalysis), but this mostly should not be relied upon.
+ - Although in some cases the Just-In-Time (JIT) compiler optimizes certain array allocations onto the stack by [Escape Analysis](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/performance-enhancements-7.html#escapeAnalysis), but this mostly should not be relied upon.

 #### Initializing arrays
 ```java